Analysis Group Ltd. Privacy Notice

 About this document

-- from the information you provide to us when you interact with us before becoming a client, for example when you express your interest in our services;
+- when you interact with us before becoming a client or service provider, for example when you express your interest in our services or offer your services to us;

-- when you communicate with us by telephone, email or via our website, for example in order to make enquiries or raise concerns;
+- when you communicate with us (e.g., by telephone, email), for example in order to make enquiries or raise concerns;

-from third parties, for example in order to carry out required due diligence checks on you or your organisation before we accept your instructions.
+We may also receive personal data from third parties, for example in order to carry out required due diligence checks on you or your organisation.

-We may collect the following types of personal data about you (and anyone at your organisation who we need to carry out due diligence checks on, for example):
+We may collect the following types of personal data about you (and anyone at your organisation on whom we need to carry out due diligence checks, for example):

 - your name, and contact information such as address, email address and telephone number;

-- billing and financial information (including bank routing number and bank account numbers – used for receipt of funds).
+- billing and financial information (including bank routing number, bank account numbers and tax ID – used for receipt or payment of funds);

 In this respect, we may use your personal data for the following: